Chief Content Officer, Eric Rattner, shares his thoughts on scatter charts and how these charts should be used in pitchbooks.

 Appearance options in the scatter series provide flexibility to produce visualizations with a varying degree of complexity.
 The more basic scatters probably wouldn’t take too long to create in Excel, and these are the charts you typically see in pitchbooks because of that.
 But the scatter charts that have additional visual elements such as marginal histograms could take the better part of a day to create in Excel.
-And this is the reason why we offer these more complex charts in additional to the staple pitchbook content.
-A sophisticated scatter chart with donuts, summary stats, and other contextual elements would only take a couple of minutes to order in Pellucid.
+And this is the reason why we offer these more complex charts in addition to the staple pitchbook content.

-7. Are there any of these charts that you think our users should really check out?
+6. Are there any of these charts that you think clients should check out?

-The cross sectional change scatter is also a good one.
+The cross-sectional change scatter is also a good one.
 It extends the visualization treatment you usually see in an investment banking pitchbook.
-Both of these charts make use of pretty simple visual extensions to a standard concept that really call attention to new concepts.
+Both of these charts make use of pretty simple visual extensions to a standard concept that really calls attention to new concepts.

 8. Are there any scatter chart “gotchas”?

 One of the main “gotchas” with scatter charts is trying to label all data.
 If you are plotting a data point for each of the S&P 500 constituents, you shouldn’t even try to label each one.
 However, for smaller comps sets, it is often important to call out individual observations.
 Finding space for each of those labels in a legible way can often be manual, time-consuming, and annoying to update.
-In Pellucid, we algorithmically optimize label placement to put each label as close to its marker as possible, which avoiding all “collisions” with other labels and chart elements.
+I've developed a process which algorithmically optimizes label placement to put each label as close to its marker as possible, which avoiding all “collisions” with other labels and chart elements.

 The other gotcha is outliers.
 They are tricky to handle in scatter charts using the standard banker approach of broken axes.
 Extending axis ranges to include all observations can obscure the relationship you are trying to show while cutting off axes and excluding is just analytically shady.
-I prefer to plot outlier data in dedicated panels (similar to the “outlier bins” in Pellucid’s histogram series) to indicate their existence while minimizing their impact on the real estate dedicated to showing the core data.
+I prefer to plot outlier data in dedicated panels to indicate their existence while minimizing their impact on the real estate dedicated to showing the core data.